 There are a couple of steps to getting this data removed.
 To start, identify retailers and loyalty programs that may be sharing your data by reading the privacy policies of the e-commerce platforms you use.
 Whenever you find one that is likely sharing your information, see if you can disable data sharing in your account settings.
 If this isn’t an option, contact the retailer directly.

 Another alternative is to use consumer protection services, such as DMA Choice, YourAdChoices, and NAI.
-These services automate the opt-out process for you.
+These services automate the process for you by ensuring your browser and device settings indicate that you have opted out of personalized advertising.

 5. Close Unused Online Accounts